John James Rickard

 PROFESSOR JOHN MACLEOD DESERVES THE HIGHEST ACCOLADES FOR HIS INCREDIBLE CONTRIBUTIONS TO HUMANITY.

-The statue will depict a seated figure of John “Jack” Macleod on an iconic Royal Parks bench, a folded newspaper at his side with a headline referring to his 1923 Nobel Prize for the 1922 discovery of insulin.
-It will rest on a specially designed terrace of Aberdeen granite featuring pavers inscribed with sponsors’ names.
+The statue depicts a seated figure of John “Jack” Macleod on an iconic Royal Parks bench, a folded newspaper at his side with a headline referring to his 1923 Nobel Prize for the 1922 discovery of insulin.
+It rests on a specially designed terrace of reclaimed Aberdeen granite featuring pavers inscribed with sponsors’ names.

-Nearby, mounted bronze plaques will present Macleod’s name, key dates, his role in the discovery of insulin and a replica of his 1923 Nobel Prize for Medicine medal inset in stone.
+Nearby, mounted bronze plaques present Macleod’s name, key dates, his role in the discovery of insulin and reference to his receipt of the 1923 Nobel Prize Award for Physiology or Medicine.

 Despite his prestigious Nobel recognition, Macleod was effectively airbrushed from history for nearly 50 years.
 It wasn’t until 1982, when historian Michael Bliss published the untold story behind the development of the world’s first clinically useful insulin, that Macleod’s vital contribution to this miracle drug was revealed.